 As this work progressed, our small group quickly realized that: 1) the enormous freshwater aquifer underlying the San Luis Valley is far more valuable than any potential gas that might be discovered here, and 2) leakage and pollution gas operations could pollute the freshwater in our aquifer.
 So our group adopted the name: “Water Water Alliance.”
 By the end of my sabbatical year, I assembled the research I had completed on issues surrounding the Lexam gas play on a website entitled www.waterwatchalliance.us.
 These topics included “Background on Lexam’s “drillplay”’, “The Rio Grande Basin and San Luis Valley Aquifer,” and “Geology of the San Luis Valley: What Priceless Treasures Lie Buried Here,” etc.

-During this past month, web developer, Carolyn Victoria, has helped me develop this new website (www.sanluisvalleywaterwatch.com) which includes many of the articles, interviews, etc. from my www.waterwatchalliance.us website.
+Web developer, Carolyn Victoria, helped me develop this website (www.sanluisvalleywaterwatch.com) in the fall of 2016.
+This site includes many of the articles, interviews, etc. from my www.waterwatchalliance.us website.
 This new website will also include a series of interviews with local residents and government officials that will focus on current water issues in our beautiful and still relatively pristine San Luis Valley.

 During our first podcast interview (10/15/2016) with local ranchers, Thad and Sue Englert and former San Luis Valley Water Commissioner, Tim Novato, I shared some of the rather astronomical estimates of the monetary value of the San Luis Valley aquifer.
 In “The Last Ranch,” Bingham (1996) stated: